tradecloud/tradecloud-docs-api-v2/api/requests.md

 Common used services are:

 * `authentication` for authentication, to get a token
-* `order-integration` for buyer and supplier ERP integration
+* `api-connector` for buyer and supplier ERP integration
 * `object-storage` to upload and download documents
 * `order` for order/line commands
 * `order-search` for order queries